angellycabr/angellycabr.github.io/_pages/cv.md

 Professional Experience
 ======
+- **Technology Policy Fellow**, Paragon Policy Fellowship   May 2025 – Present
+  • Designing a data literacy assessment for Tempe, Arizona's workforce, including evaluation criteria, outreach strategy, and policy recommendations based on stakeholder engagement.
+  • Collaborated on a policy memo evaluating digital voting legislation in Arizona and recommending a phased rollout in Maricopa County.
 - **Software Engineering Intern**, Microsoft & Cyborg Mobile — IC3 (M365 Substrate)   May 2024 – August 2024
   • Developed a C# console application to host and migrate Microsoft Teams performance testing services from Azure Classic Cloud to Kubernetes following its deprecation.
   • Containerized testing services with Docker, deployed to Kubernetes using YAML, and automated XML-based performance tests via Azure Pipelines.